-Lemon Balm (Melissa officinalis) is an aromatic herb belonging to the mint family and is used for reducing stress and improving sleep.
+Lemon Balm (Melissa officinalis) is an aromatic herb belonging to the mint family and is used for reducing stress and improving sleep (lets take it as a hot beauty tip!).
 The leaves can be used in herbal teas, the extract used in herbal medicine and the essential oil is used for aromatherapy.

 Remember that when brewing your herbal teas, the recommended temperature of the water is when it just comes to the boil.
 Pour the hot water over the herbs and cover.
-Steep for approximately 15 minutes or upto an hour depending on your choice of blend (some teas can taste a little bitter when steeped for too long!).
+Steep for approximately 15 minutes or up to an hour depending on your choice of the blend (some teas can taste a little bitter when steeped for too long!).

 Sweet dreams xox